Congratulations! If you’re reading this article then you’ve likely made the decision to start an LLC in Missouri.

 If you’ve chosen to forego a Missouri LLC formation service (which typically charges a fee as low as $0 plus state filing fees), here are the five steps you’ll need to take to form an LLC in Missouri:

 - Sign and file your Articles of Organization

-It can be quite easy to become inundated by the sea of red tape, mountains of forms, the sheer volume of filing, and all of the legal jargon you’ll have to learn to start an LLC in Missouri.
-But the sense of accomplishment and success you’ll feel when you complete everything on your own is well worth all of the trouble!
+It can be quite easy to become inundated by the sea of red tape, mountains of forms, the sheer volume of filing, and the legal jargon you’ll have to learn to start an LLC in Missouri.
+But the sense of accomplishment and success you’ll feel when you complete everything on your own is well worth the trouble!